moorinteractive/backbone-commands/README.md

 commands.trigger('startup', 'http://localhost/api/config/?format=json);
 ```

-Note that when you are using an ``ASyncCommand``, you should call ``commandComplete`` when your command has finished it's async logic.
+Note that when you are using an ``ASyncCommand``, you should call ``completeCommand`` when your command has finished it's async logic.

 ## Changelog